Ness of Brodgar: Location

 To the southeast are the Standing Stones of Stenness and to the north-west is the Ring of Brodgar.
 A short bridge connects these two sites.
-Also visible from the site are, to the east, the chambered cairn at Maeshowe and, to the southeast the Barnhouse Settlement.
+Also visible from the site are, to the east, the chambered cairn at Maeshowe and, to the southeast, the Barnhouse Settlement.
 A couple of kilometres northwest of the Ring of Brodgar is the Ring of Bookan, a third henge, with associated mounds.
 The Neolithic village at Skara Brae lies a few kilometres away, as does the chambered cairn at Unstan.
-More archaeology is probably submerged beneath the lochs.
+More archaeology is likely submerged beneath the lochs.